andinopiss/drawboard/README.md

-# Tether - Connecting startups
+# THUKK - Drawboard
- It's frontend for new startup idea
+It is a drawboard which i made using python